-- The extra rules and restrictions on coverage for certain drugs include: - o Being required to use the generic version of a drug instead of the brand name drug. - o Getting plan approval in advance before we will agree to cover the drug for you.
-(This is sometimes called "prior authorization.") - o Being required to try a different drug first before we will agree to cover the drug you are asking for.
-(This is sometimes called "step therapy.") - o Quantity limits.
-For some drugs, there are restrictions on the amount of the drug you can have. - If we agree to make an exception and waive a restriction for you, you can ask for an exception to the copayment or coinsurance amount we require you to pay for the drug.
+- The extra rules and restrictions on coverage for certain drugs include: - Being required to use the generic version of a drug instead of the brand name drug. - o Getting plan approval in advance before we will agree to cover the drug for you.
+(This is sometimes called "prior authorization.") - Being required to try a different drug first before we will agree to cover the drug you are asking for.
+(This is sometimes called "step therapy.") - Quantity limits.
+For some drugs, there are restrictions on the amount of the drug you can have.